donkirkby/chess-kit/README.md

-# Chess Kit: Silly New Games for Your Chess Set
+# Chess Kit: Lighthearted New Games for Your Chess Set

 I am not a strong chess player - it's always seemed to me more like study than play.
 However, I do like the ideas in chess: a ragtag army of pieces with